arshad2002/CPVR/README.md

 # CVPR
-This is my cpvr coures project and assigment and project repo.
+This is my cvpr coures project and assigment and project repo.